€57,48 €47,50 excl. VAT

 General information

 Polydactyly, also known as Preaxial Polydactyly (PPD) is a developmental abnormality in dogs that causes the growth of extra toes on the hind legs.
 Specifically, polydactyly restores the first toe that was lost over the course of the evolution of the wolf, giving affected dogs a fifth toe known as a “dewclaw”.
-It can be caused by a dominant mutation to the gene LMBR1.
+This specific variant (DC-2) is caused by a dominant mutation to the Limb Development Membrane Protein 1 (LMBR1) gene that affects the expression of the sonic hedgehog (SHH) gene.

 Clinical features